View Francis Cermatori's Obituary on NorthJersey.com and share memories

 Francis "Frank" Cermatori, Jr.

 Finksburg, MD - Francis "Frank" Cermatori, Jr. (67) of Finksburg, MD passed away on April 23, 2019.
 Services in Maryland - A Memorial Visitation will be held Tuesday, May 7, 2019, from 2:00 pm - 4:00 pm & 6:00 pm - 8:00 pm at Eline Funeral Home, 2901 Bloom Rd, Finksburg, MD.
-Services in New Jersey - A Mass will be held on Thursday, May 9, 2019, at 11:00 am at the Our Lady Queen of Peace Catholic Church - 400 Maywood Ave, Maywood, NJ, followed by interment in Holy Cross Cemetery - 340 Ridge Rd, North Arlington, NJ.
+Services in New Jersey - A Memorial Visitation will be held on Wednesday, May 8, 2019 from 5:00 pm - 8:00 pm at Vander Plaat Memorial Home, 113 South Farview Avenue, Paramus, NJ.
+A Mass will be held on Thursday, May 9, 2019, at 11:00 am at the Our Lady Queen of Peace Catholic Church - 400 Maywood Ave, Maywood, NJ, followed by interment in Holy Cross Cemetery - 340 Ridge Rd, North Arlington, NJ.
 In lieu of flowers memorial contributions are suggested to the Parkinson's Disease Foundation, 1359 Broadway, Suite 1509, New York, NY 10018.
 To view extended obituary and leave condolences online go to www.elinefh.com.